LilyTronics/lily_py_unit_test/readme.md

 * An exception or assert was raised
 * The return value is False

-The teardown can only fail if an exception or assert was raise.
+The teardown can only fail if an exception or assert was raised.
 The return value is not used.

-## Examples of passing or failing test suites
+### Examples of passing or failing test suites

 The following examples only show the specific test method from the test suite.